zhuangahmacro/MQTTPublisher-V1-raw-text-to-json-format-/README.md

 ![previwe3](https://user-images.githubusercontent.com/81346846/112432857-6bdc6880-8d7c-11eb-9c7d-13bcc9d3f1d6.png)
 ![image](https://user-images.githubusercontent.com/81346846/112433740-a1ce1c80-8d7d-11eb-8549-606719b58651.png)

-After user declaring all the keyname, start and end index, they can click on `Review JSON` and a new window will be prompt to view their Json formatted file (The raw files is already being converted to json format with the help of index slicing).
-Next, users can also view the JSON schema by `View JSON Schema`, all the data will now be convert to json schema with the help of `Genson library`.
+After user declared all the keynames, start and end index, they can click on `Review JSON` and a new window will be prompt to view their Json formatted file (The raw files is already being converted to json format with the help of index slicing).
+Next, users can also view the JSON schema by `View JSON Schema`, all the data will now be convert to json schema with the help of `Genson`.
 **This is what i've done on the version 1**

 # Limitation